django-oscar/django-oscar/CONTRIBUTING.rst

   (django-oscar@googlegroups.com) before serious work starts.

 * Write tests!
 Pull requests will be rejected if sufficient tests aren't provided.
-See the guidance below on the testing conventions that Oscar uses
+See the guidance below on the testing conventions that Oscar uses.

 * Write docs!
 Please update the documentation when altering behaviour or introducing new features.